Integrate into Shopify Themes built with Liquid

 variantSelector: {

-// Class to remove order to enable the variant
+// Class to remove to enable the variant

 },